 - cleaned regularly (including the blades)

 - not pointed directly at service users

 Advice for people at highest risk

-Some groups of people are at higher risk of severe illness if they catch COVID-19, even when fully vaccinated.
+Some individuals are at higher risk of severe illness if they are infected with SARS-CoV-2, even when fully vaccinated.

 This includes those with a weakened immune system.

-Scottish Government ended the highest-risk list in Scotland on 31 May 2022.
+Scottish Government ended the highest-risk list of individuals in Scotland on 31 May 2022.